Medical Dictionary

 Rh Incompatibility

 There are four major blood types: A, B, O, and AB.
-The types are based on substances on the surface of the blood cells.
-Another blood type is called Rh.
-Rh factor is a protein on red blood cells.
-Most people are Rh-positive; they have Rh factor.
-Rh-negative people don't have it.
-Rh factor is inherited through genes.
+The types are based on substances found on your blood cells.
+Your blood type also has a positive or negative sign.
+This is called Rh factor, which is a protein.
+If your blood cells have this protein, you are Rh-positive.
+If you don't, you are Rh-negative.

-When you're pregnant, blood from your baby can cross into your bloodstream, especially during delivery.
-If you're Rh-negative and your baby is Rh-positive, your body will react to the baby's blood as a foreign substance.
-It will create antibodies (proteins) against the baby's blood.
-These antibodies usually don't cause problems during a first pregnancy.
+If you are pregnant and are Rh-negative and your fetus is Rh-positive, it's called Rh incompatibility.
+Blood from your fetus can cross into your bloodstream, especially during childbirth.
+If you're Rh-negative and your baby is Rh-positive, your body will react to the fetus's blood as a foreign substance.
+It will create antibodies (proteins) that can damage their red blood cells.

-But Rh incompatibility may cause problems in later pregnancies, if the baby is Rh-positive.
+These antibodies usually don't cause problems during your first pregnancy.
+But Rh incompatibility may cause problems in later pregnancies if the fetus is Rh-positive.
 This is because the antibodies stay in your body once they have formed.
-The antibodies can cross the placenta and attack the baby's red blood cells.
-The baby could get Rh disease, a serious condition that can cause a serious type of anemia.
+During your next pregnancy, the antibodies can cross the placenta (the organ that grows in the uterus to provide oxygen and nutrients to the fetus) and attack the red blood cells of the fetus.
+Rh incompatibility can cause Rh disease, a serious condition that can cause a severe type of anemia.

 Fetal Health and Development